+- 1. Confirm pregnancy with a urine pregnancy test.

+- 2. Rule out contraindications:

-- IUD in place (may be removed prior to medication abortion)9
+- IUD in place (may be removed prior to medication abortion)12

 - Allergy to prostaglandins or mifepristone

 - Chronic adrenal failure

 - Long-term systemic corticosteroid therapy

 - Ectopic pregnancy

 - Hemorrhagic disorders

 - Concurrent anticoagulant therapy (excluding aspirin)

 - 3. Ensure the patient has access to a telephone and/or transportation in case they need to reach you.

 - 4. Obtain a medical history.
 A bimanual exam can assist in gestational dating if the patient is not sure about their last menstrual period.